latug0/mfem-mgis-examples/INSTALL.md

 $ make
 ~~~~

-The example may then be run as follows:
+Then, the example may be run as follows:

 ~~~~{.bash}
 $ ./UniaxialTensileTest